Shawn-Nichol/AndroidKotlinGuide/User Interface/Menu/Contextual Menu/Contextual Action Bar(CAB).md

 ## Enabling batch contextual action in a ListView or GridView
-If you have a collection of items ina ListView or GridView (or another extension of AbsListView0 and want to allow users to perform batch actions, you should
+If you have a collection of items in a ListView or GridView (or another extension of AbsListView() and want to allow users to perform batch actions, you should
 - Implement the AbsListView.MultiChoiceModeListener interface and set it for the view group with setMultiChoiceModelIstener().
 In the Listener's callback methods, you can specify the actions for the contextual action bar, respond to click events on actions items and handle other callbacks inherited for the Actionmode.callback interface.

 - Call setChoiceMOde() with the CHOICE_MODE_MULTIPLE_MODAL argument